orizens/orizens.com/src/pages/blog/2015-12-11-automating-javascript-testing-deploy-with-travis-ci-part-3.md

 ## Automating Deployment to Github with Travis

 The new addition to echoes ci scripts added automatic deployment to github after a successful unit tests session.
-Adding this step was a bit of challenge, after reading a <a href="https://gist.github.com/domenic/ec8b0fc8ab45f39403dd" target="_blank">few</a> <a href="http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/" target="_blank">articles</a> things still didn&#8217;t work as expected.
+Adding this step was a bit of challenge, after reading a <a href="https://gist.github.com/domenic/ec8b0fc8ab45f39403dd" target="_blank">few</a> <a href="http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/" target="_blank">articles</a> things still didn't work as expected.
 Only after experimenting with my own configuration and understanding, I finally completed the ci flow to be complete with Travis.

 I took the approach of pushing a new version of code to gh-pages while not keeping the history.
 This approach simply worked after many other tries.

 ## The steps for adding Auto Deployment in Travis

-First, create a new <a href="https://github.com/settings/tokens" target="_blank">github token for travis</a> and <a href="https://docs.travis-ci.com/user/encryption-keys/" target="_blank">generate an encrypted travis key</a> (there&#8217;s also an <a href="https://www.npmjs.com/package/travis-encrypt" target="_blank">npm package</a> for generating Travis tokens with **node**).
+First, create a new <a href="https://github.com/settings/tokens" target="_blank">github token for travis</a> and <a href="https://docs.travis-ci.com/user/encryption-keys/" target="_blank">generate an encrypted travis key</a> (there's also an <a href="https://www.npmjs.com/package/travis-encrypt" target="_blank">npm package</a> for generating Travis tokens with **node**).

-Then, I added the secured key to the yml file &#8211; Usually, the token generation process will **prompt** to add the new key to your project&#8217;s yml file.
+Then, I added the secured key to the yml file - Usually, the token generation process will **prompt** to add the new key to your project's yml file.

 finally, add this **after_success** step: